Home » Whole Grain Baking Tip | A Game Changer

 **This post contains affiliate links.
 I receive a small commission on sales at no cost to you**

-I am not timing it anymore, I just knead until it passes the test.
+Instead of timing the kneading, I just knead until it passes the test.
 I know if I get to that point, the gluten is developed enough to have a good rise and fluffy crumb.

 Why Whole Grains?